Negativity seems to have no place in the age of self-actualization. We’re all striving to keep negative thinking out of our lives.

 As a part of this fashion for self-help and personal development, we often read articles telling us to avoid negative people for our own sake.

 What does it mean to be a negative person, though?
-The term ‘negativity’ is so vague that it tells us nothing about individual circumstances or intention.
+The term ‘negativity’ is so vague that it tells us nothing about individual circumstances or intentions.

 “Only the development of compassion and understanding for others can bring us the tranquility and happiness we all seek.”